WesVleuten/gitflow/README.md

 ### Switching branches

-When switching branches any local changes will be transfered onto the switched to branch.
-However, this is not always possible, please be precausious and commit/stash/discard your changes before switching.
+When switching branches any local changes will be transferred onto the switched to branch.
+However, this is not always possible, please be precautious and commit/stash/discard your changes before switching.

 ### Discard local changes

 If you have made some changes you'd like to discard.
-You can right click your changes in github desktop and choose between discarding just the file you cliked or discrading all changes.
+You can right click your changes in GitHub desktop and choose between discarding just the file you clicked or discarding all changes.

 ![Discard changes](screenshot/discard_changes.jpg)